 We touched upon the natural drying side of things in our washing sections, but it’s worth reiterating and giving it some air time of its own.
 Basically, drying your sleeping bag naturally is always the preferred option, because it means that the material has chance to regroup and refresh itself in the air of Mother Nature!

 Think about when you wash your bedding at home, it’s always so nice to crawl into fresh sheets that have been dried outside, and a sleeping bag is no different.
 This can also help elongate the life of your sleeping bag too.
+See our review of the best synthetic sleeping bag for your needs.

 Now, the downside?
 The time it takes to dry.
 Because you can’t effectively get every last drop of water out of your sleeping bag when you handwash it, it may take a considerable amount of time to actually be bone dry on the washing line, or wherever you choose to dry it.
 If you machine wash your synthetic sleeping bag, the extra water will have been expelled much more, so it’s probably not going to take as long.